maniadevice/udes-site/README.md

     * core/static/css/styles.css
     * core/static/gen/packed.css
     * core/static/gen/packed.js

+### Known Issues
+* /bulma/sass/layout/footer.sass has .footer padding value hard set.
+Change to $footer-padding to make use of sass variables set in styles.scss

 Note: The compressed packed.* files are only created if the ASSETS_DEBUG value is set to False